mozhao0331/Restaurant_Segmentation_Analysis/README.md

 conda activate <ENVNAME>
 ```

-### 1. Using Makefile to generate the proposal report
+### 1. Using Makefile to generate the final report

 Run the following command at the command line/terminal in the project root directory: